I believe that those who mother are just as important as their children. That belief is the bedrock of my work.

 My first job is to listen.
 When was the last time you felt like you were truly heard?
 When was the last time that someone listened to you in a way that helped you to hear yourself?
 That’s what I do.
 I help you to make discoveries about yourself.

-We create our relationship together.
-We figure out what you need, what you want, and how to make those things happen.
+Yes, I can help with that too.
+We will find you, we will figure out what you need, what you want, and how to make those things happen.
 I help with any issue that could benefit from an objective eye and a new angle.
 My job, quite simply, is to help you make your life better.

 - Cut through the clutter in your head and set clear priorities.